 My name is Dr. Michael K. Smith.
-I am a Professor of Music (Low Brass) at Luther College in Decorah, IA, a position I have held since 2001.
+I am Professor of Music (Low Brass) at Luther College in Decorah, IA, a position I have held since 2001.
 I have more than two decades of experience teaching low brass at the collegiate level and almost three decades of experience as professional musician performing on alto trombone, tenor trombone, bass trombone, and euphonium.
-I also compose and arrange music for brass and currently have more than 40 published works.
-I am also the bass trombonist of the Rochester Symphony (MN), a position I have held since 2007.
+I compose and arrange music for brass and currently have more than 40 published works.
+I have been the bass trombonist with the Rochester Symphony (MN) since 2007.

 All MKS Cutaway Mouthpieces are machined from stainless steel and will provide a lifetime of use with no worries of plating wearing off.
-All MKS products are manufactured in the US (Iowa), which allows me to have control over all stages of quality control.
-I examine every cutaway mouthpiece before it is packaged.
+All MKS products are manufactured in the United States.
+I examine every cutaway mouthpiece before it is packaged and shipped.
 I believe my products to be superior in design and construction and are available at a very reasonable price.